yewang/besogo/README.md

 - `end` jump to last node
 - `delete` remove current branch

+Shift-clicking with the auto-move/navigate tool will jump to the move that plays at that point

 When entering moves, overwrite, suicide, and basic ko moves are not allowed, but can be enabled by holding down `ctrl` while clicking

 BesoGo supports the [SGF standard](http://www.red-bean.com/sgf/) for Go game records.